a-creative/AiMyCareer/README.md

 ```
 cd [the absolute path to the folder you created]
 ```
 Next use this command to download the web app to the folder.
-Do not forget the punctuation mark at the end of the line:
+Do not forget to include the punctuation mark at the end of the line:
 ```
 git clone https://github.com/a-creative/Job-Finder.git .
 ```